This shows you the differences between two versions of the page.

 | + | * DMA controller forwards the request to the processor (HOLD). | ||

-| + | * The processor accepts the DMA cycle (HLDA) and switches off from the busses. | ||
+| + | * The processor accepts the DMA cycle (HLDA) and switches off from the buses. | ||

 | + | * DMA controller generates the address on the address bus and sends the acknowledge signal to the peripheral (DACK). | ||

-| + | * Peripheral sends the data by the data bus. | ||
+| + | * Peripheral sends the data on the data bus. | ||

 | + | * DMA generates a write signal to store data in the memory. | ||

-| + | * DMA controller updates address register and the counter. | ||
+| + | * DMA controller updates the address register and the counter. | ||

-| + | * If the counter reaches zero data transfer | ||
+| + | * If the counter reaches zero, data transfer stops. | ||

 | + | |||